dylansth/portfolio-v1/README.md

-This is a web-portfolio for the FullStack Developer Dylan St. Hilaire.
+This is a web-portfolio Dylan St Hilaire.

 This webpage is intended for potential employers to review samples of work.

+Created using vanilla html & css.

 ![Alt text](assets/webpagelanding.png)